 Criteria for obtaining scholarship: (Local - USA)

-- Applicant should be a lawful resident of the tri-county: Palm Beach, Broward, or Dade County.
+(1) Applicant should be a lawful resident of the tri-county: Palm Beach, Broward, or Miami-Dade County.

-- Applicant should write a 2-page essay stating why he/she should be awarded this scholarship.
+(4) Applicant should write a two-page essay stating why he/she should be awarded this scholarship.
 Essay should be typed in size 12 Font, and double spaced.